Do I need an attorney to get a divorce?

 Washington courts prefer to involve both parents in raising their children.
 RCW 26.09.187 provides a set of criteria the court can look at when deciding a parenting plan for the family.
 The most important favor considered by the court is the relative strength, nature, and stability of the child’s relationship with each parent.

 How can I get child support?

 The non-custodial parent is generally required to pay child support to the custodial parent.
-To help pay the child’s living expenses, daycare, health insurances, among other costs.
+Child support is ordered to ensure both parents take responsibility for the child’s living expenses, daycare, health insurance, medical provisions, and other necessary costs.

 How can an attorney help me buy real property?

 Working with a real estate attorney helps protect your substantial investment from various legal issues, fraud or any other kinds of misrepresentation.*

 *Remember, realtors are not qualified to give legal advice, in fact, it is “unlawful” to do so.
 Schedule an appointment with a Vancouver real estate lawyer (and former realtor) today to learn more.